-5 fire drills, 2 tornado drills, 3 lock down drills, and 1 cardiac emergency response drill are required and held at school each year.
+5 fire drills, 2 tornado drills, and 3 lock down drills, are required and held at school each year.
 Children and staff proceed quickly and quietly to their designated areas depending on the drill being conducted.
 Any adults in the building must comply with the drill procedures.